Investigation and Accountability Framework

 Trigger cost: $500 (forfeited if rejected)

-Evidence required: Professional forensic analysis
+Evidence required: Professional forensic analysis of claimant-submitted image

 Governance: 3-member committee (journalism orgs, 6-month rotation)